corsego/saas/README.md

 Benefits:
 * Most simple approach to subscriptions
 * User controls his expences: only one-time payments.
-Good for user.
+Good for user budget control :)
 Drawbacks:
 * No automatic payments: the user has to manually create a payment.
-Bad for business
+Bad for SaaS business.
 * No trial period option (yet?)
+* Cancelling subscription right now (not at the end of the billing period); No prorating.

 Stripe integration is currently working but outdated.
 Future options:
 1. implement [https://github.com/pay-rails/pay](https://github.com/pay-rails/pay)